Centre Research News

 • Engage in research with any professor, not just with someone who teaches your major.

 • Do research off-campus during the summer.
-Ask a professor or visit Career Services for more information.
+Ask a professor or visit Center for Career and Professional Development for more information.

 • Explore the opportunities on the menu above (left).

 This brochure contains lists of student academic achievement including:

 • inductees/nominees to national and international academic honor societies,

 • inductees/nominees to leadership honor societies,

 • recipients of prizes & awards,